dpc10ster/RJafroc/cran-comments.md

 # Overall #
-A C++11 compilation error on Solaris resulted in archival of the previous version on 2019-01-17.
+A `C++11` compilation error on `Solaris` resulted in archival of the previous version on 2019-01-17.
-This error has been corrected.
+This error has been corrected (see `devtools::check_rhub` below).

 ## Test environments ##
 ### OSX "x86_64-apple-darwin15.6.0", "R version 3.6.1 (2019-07-05)" ###
-* R CMD check ran with no errors, warnings or notes
+* `R CMD check` ran with no errors, warnings or notes
-### Travis(https://travis-ci.org) generated no errors, warnings or notes on oldrel,release or developer ###
+### Travis (https://travis-ci.org) generated no errors, warnings or notes on oldrel,release or developer ###
 ### Windows portability was tested on https://win-builder.r-project.org ###
-* Both release and development versions of R generated 1 Note, which was expected, stating that this was a new submission, and that the previous submission had been archived.
+* Both `release` and `development` versions of `R` generated 1 Note, which was expected, stating that this was a new submission, and that the previous submission had been archived.
-* The old-release version generated an additional note stating that the installed size is 6.2Mb, and two sub-directories of 1Mb or more: were identified (doc: 2.1Mb and libs: 1.7Mb).
+* The `old-release` version generated an additional note stating that the installed size is 6.2Mb, and two sub-directories of 1Mb or more: were identified (`doc`: 2.1Mb and `libs`: 1.7Mb).
-* _We have taken care to minimize file size by compressing all image files used in the vignettes_.
+* _We have taken care to minimize file size by compressing all image files used in the vignettes, which we feel make an essential contribution to the usability of this package_.

-### devtools::check_rhub() ###
+### Cross platform checks using `devtools::check_rhub()` ###
+* The checks were conducted across 20 platforms implemented in `devtools`
+* Most relevant to the error which resulted in archival of the previous version, the check on Solaris (Oracle Solaris 10, x86, 32 bit, R-patched (experimental)) resulted in no errors, warnings or notes.
+* A summary of the checks follows
+**
 2 Notes (arch 'i386' and arch 'x64') CPU time > 5 s: these examples of maximum likelihood fitting from clinical
       datasets are as minimal as I can make them while illustrating the analytical techniques Similar note on Windows Server 2008 R2 SP1, R-devel, 32/64 bit In all cases time is still less than 7s